-Data from continuous instruments are transmitted electronically from the air monitoring site to the Division's headquarters for further processing.
-Some of the data are transmitted in near-real time for calculation of the Air Quality Index (AQI), which is posted on the Division's website and on EPA's AirNow website.
+Data from continuous instruments are transmitted electronically from the air monitoring site to the division's headquarters for further processing.
+Some of the data are transmitted in near-real time for calculation of the Air Quality Index (AQI), which is posted on EPA's AirNow website.

 Ozone, sulfur dioxide, oxides of nitrogen and particulate matter are analyzed in the Kentucky network using continuous monitors.

 Manual or intermittent samplers collect a 24-hour sample on a predetermined schedule, usually once every three or six days.
 Samples of air are collected in a canister or onto a filter, which must be set up and retrieved by an air monitoring specialist.

 Since these instruments cannot analyze the air, the samples must be sent to a laboratory for analysis.
 Particulate matter (PM10 and PM2.5), lead and air toxics samples are collected using manual methods.

 An air monitoring specialist points to the canisters holding filters for a PM2.5 manual sampler.